29th Annual Trash Hunt has been postponed

 While participants in this event have found a decrease in trash in recreational areas over the years, many roadways and streets remain cluttered with litter.
 It’s up to everyone to accept responsibility for the day to day effects of litter in all areas of Cumberland County in order to keep moving forward in the right direction.

-Stay tuned for our 2020 date announcement.
-For more information, contact Cumberland County Clean Communities Coordinator Loretta Pregartner at [email protected] or (856) 825 3700 x 1270
+For more information or to register contact: Cumberland County Clean Communities Coordinator, Loretta Pregartner at [email protected] or (856) 825 3700 x 1270